 All packs will be weighed before and after the test.

-Testing will be monitored by the Training Chief, and any problems shall be brought to the Training Chief’s attention.
+Testing will be monitored by the Training Chief or their designee, and any problems shall be brought to the Training Chief’s attention.

 The Fire Chief may, upon request, accept a Pack Test taken by an employee if it is administered by another governmental agency.
 The employee must provide the Billings Fire Chief with a written request in advance of the test, which includes written verification from the administering agency that its Pack Test complies with all the requirements set forth in this section.
 The Billings Fire Chief will then either approve or deny the request.
 If approved, it is the employee’s responsibility to promptly provide the Billings Fire Chief with written verification of the details of the test and whether they passed.